AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 ### Error 1618: Another installation is already in progress {#error-1618}

-This error occurs when there are several instances of AdGuard VPN installer launched at the same time.
+This error appears when trying to run multiple instances of the AdGuard VPN installer simultaneously.
 What to do if you get this error:

 - Reboot your PC and start the installer again.
 When you restart the computer, all ongoing processes will stop, including all copies of the installer.

-- Do not make multiple clicks on the installer even if it doesn't start right away.
+- Don't click multiple times on the installer, even if it doesn't start right away.
 Sometimes it may take a few seconds to display the installer UI.

 ### Error 1638: Another version of this product is already installed {#error-1638}

 It's very likely that you've already installed AdGuard VPN before.

 - Check if AdGuard VPN is already installed on your computer.
-You can do it by pressing the *Win* key and typing in ***AdGuard VPN***.
+You can do that by pressing the *Win* key and start typing ***adguard vpn***.

 - Maybe there are some leftover files from a previous AdGuard VPN installation.
 Uninstall AdGuard using our special [uninstall tool](/adguard-vpn-for-windows/installation#advanced) and then repeat the installation.